SharonApot/Akan-Names/README.md

 This app takes a user's birthday on the form provided and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.

 ## Setup/Installation Requirements
+This application can be accessed via the link: shazz-designing.github.io/akan-names/

-To use this application, all that a user need to input are;
+To use it, all that a user need to input are;

 i) Day of Birth

 ii) Month of Birth

 iii) Year of Birth

 Iv) Gender

 With the above information from the user, the app is able to generate the Akan Name.